vippsas/vipps-developers/README.md

 <!-- END_COMMENT -->

-Vipps and MobilePay have recently merged, so the information is still under development.
+Vipps and MobilePay have recently merged, so the information and developer documentation on this website is still under development.
+We are constantly making improvements.
 Most MobilePay information is still on the
 [MobilePay developers website](https://developer.mobilepay.dk/), but will be updated here soon.